lk2344/freestyle-project/README.md

 3. Install Alpaca API ```pipenv install alpaca_trade_api```
 4. Create an account on alpaca.markets, navigate to your account homepage and collect your API key on the right side of the page.
 ![image](https://raw.githubusercontent.com/lk2344/freestyle-project/main/img.png)
 5. To connect to your Alpaca account, you will need to correctly enter your API Keys.
-Please note, that the base url is for paper trading only, omit it you're goint to going to do real trading.
+Please note, that the base url is for paper trading only, omit it you're going to do real trading.
 ```python
 SEC_KEY = 'enter your secret key here'
 PUB_KEY = 'enter your public key here'